Caltech

 During PTI operations, NExScI provided observation planning support through the getCal planning package, a suite of tools for meshing information on stars, selecting calibrators, and computing temporal accessibility and u-v coverage.

-If you have any questions on PTI data please visit the the help desk page.
+If you have any questions on PTI data, please visit the help desk page.